 Increased Price Competition

 Small businesses may need to increase their prices in order to cover higher labor costs.
-As some do, others may use the opportunity to lower their prices and attract customers, spurring price competition that could further harm small businesses.
+As they do, competitors may use the opportunity to lower their prices and attract customers.
+This could lead to price competition that further harms small businesses.

 Minimum Wage Increases By State